Photo courtesy of “Darina’s Simply Delicious Christmas Cookbook” published by Gill Books.

 And don’t forget the decoration: Santas, holly leaves, etc.

-- Separate the eggs.
-Put the yolks into a bowl, gradually add the caster sugar and whisk until the mixture is thick and pale lemon colored.
+Separate the eggs.
+Put the yolks into a bowl, gradually add the caster sugar and whisk until the mixture is thick and pale lemon coloured.